masashitsubaki/molecularGNN_smiles/README.md

 <p><img src="our_GNN.jpeg" width="500" /></p>
 </div>

-Thus, instead of assigning random vectors for atoms, we extract r-radius subgraphs (or fingerprints) from a molecule and then initialize them using random vectors.
-This leads to the representation learning for r-radius subgraphs (or fingerprints) in molecules.
+Thus, instead of considering random vectors for atoms, we extract r-radius subgraphs from a molecule and initialize them using random vectors.
+This leads to the representation learning for r-radius subgraphs in molecules.

 ## Requirements